Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 For this application there is a single reducer: `addPassword`.
 The function takes the name and password as strings, it creates a new password object and adds to the list of passwords that are stored on state.

+## Working with State

+One of the main advantages to using redux is that it allows you to access and update your application state from anywhere without having to pass values with props.

+- To access state from any component you can use the `useSelector` hook.
+- To update state from any component you can use the `useDispatch` hook and one of your actions.
+(Remember, you can only change state with an action!)
+- When the redux state is updated and components that use values from state will render and update their view.

 ## Adding new passwords

-To add a new password you need to send an action.
+To add a new password you need to send an action with the `useDispatch` hook.
 You'll do this by importing the actions from your slice and calling the action from inside one of your components.

 Edit `src/Password.js`, import `useDisptach`, and an action from your slice at the top: